REMEMBERING JESSE LOTT

 (Andy Mann, excerpt, 8:49)

 One afternoon in the mid-1980s, as Jesse Lott and Andy Mann were killing time in Lott’s Fifth Ward studio, Mann asked Lott about his techniques.
 What resulted was an instructional video of sorts, in which Lott illustrates his technique for making sculptural human figures through the construction of series of cones and cylinders.
-This excerpt is the beginning of a longer video, aired on Houston Public Access television.
+This excerpt is the beginning of a longer video that was aired on Houston Public Access television.